Kestrel TSCM ® Professional Software

 Receiver Differential Signal Analysis (RDSA) TM provides enhanced comparative opportunities with our ability to drop in spectrum across all connected radios for a real-time view of the signal across multiple radios at multiple locations.

-This unique mode allows the operator to select any number or source of historical trace data sets for direct comparative against a live real-time reference trace.
+This unique mode allows the technical operator to select any number of historical trace data sets for direct comparative against a live real-time reference trace.

 The sidebar demodulation control group provide all of the required one touch controls to quickly select signal events and engage the demodulator.